-(i) Qualified Nonprofit Pool or CHDO Pool: Applicants for reservations from either the Qualified Non-Profit Pool or the CHDO Pool must submit the following:

-- IRS Determination Letter of 501(c)(3) or 501(c)(4) status

-- Articles and Bylaws

--CHDO approval letter from participating jurisdiction if applying for CHDO Pool

-- Nonprofit Participation Information
+- (i) Qualified Nonprofit Pool or CHDO Pool: Applicants for reservations from either the Qualified Non-Profit Pool or the CHDO Pool must submit the following: - IRS Determination Letter of 501(c)(3) or 501(c)(4) status - Articles and Bylaws - -CHDO approval letter from participating jurisdiction if applying for CHDO Pool - Nonprofit Participation Information as required by the Application - (ii) Rural Area/Rural Development Pool:

-(ii) Rural Area/Rural Development Pool: Applicants for reservation from the Rural Pool must not be located (a) in an MSA or (b) in a municipality with a population according to the most recent decennial census of 20,000 or more; provided, however, that a RD financed project placed in service 15 years or earlier from the Application Deadline may qualify for a reservation from the Rural Area/Rural Development Pool if such Project is a Distressed Project.
-In addition, applicants for reservations from the Rural Development Pool must submit evidence of a Rural Development Loan or Commitment from Rural Development.

-(iii) Homeownership Pool: Applicants for reservation from the Homeownership Pool must execute the Agency's form of an Option to Purchase and Right of First Refusal Agreement.

-(iv) Revitalization Pool for Redevelopment Properties: Applicants for reservations from the Revitalization Pool must submit the following:

-- Certified copy of ordinance or resolution of local governmental unit designating redevelopment area

-- Evidence that local governmental unit provides incentives and/or resources on priority basis to redevelopment area
+- (a) General Rule: Applicants for reservation from this pool must not be located in an MSA or in a municipality with a population according to the most recent decennial census of 20,000 or more. - (b) Rural Development Projects: Notwithstanding the provisions of the General Rule, a RD financed project placed in service 15 years or earlier from the Application Deadline may qualify for a reservation from the Rural Area/Rural Development Pool if such Project is a Distressed Project.
+Evidence of a Rural Development Loan or a Commitment from Rural Development must be submitted with all projects financed in part by Rural Development. - (iii) Urban Development Pool: Applicants for reservations from Urban Development Pool must be located in a city of 20,000 or more according to the most recent decennial census. - (iv) Homeownership Pool: Projects must consist of townhouses or buildings with not more than one unit per building.
+Applicants for reservation from the Homeownership Pool must execute the Agency's form of an Option to Purchase and Right of First Refusal Agreement which provides to an individual tenant the option to purchase a unit at the Minimum Purchase Price. - (v) Revitalization Pool: Applicants for reservations from the Revitalization Pool must submit the following: - (a) For Distressed Property: - Certification from RD or HUD - (b) For Redevelopment Property: - Map of Qualified Census Tract or Urban Redevelopment Area - Evidence that Project is located in Qualified Census Tract or Urban Redevelopment Area - Certified copy of ordinance or resolution of local governmental unit defining area subject to a Concerted Community Revitalization Plan - Copy of Concerted Community Revitalization Plan and list of incentives and/or resources to be made available on priority basis to such area - (c) Mark-to-Market Project: - Confirmation from Mark-to-Market Staff of the Agency - (d) Owner-Occupied Property: - Copy of Development Plan of Action - (vi) Public Housing Pool.

-- Map of redevelopment area

-(v) Public Housing Pool.
 Applicants for a reservation from the Public Housing Pool must submit a letter from the local public housing authority certifying that the project is sponsored by such local public housing authority.